astnn/othello/ReadMe.md

 > https://en.wikipedia.org/wiki/Reversi <br />
 > The evaluation of the assignment will not reward that the computer plays well.
 It is sufficient, that it makes legal moves. <br />
-> The implementation must demonstrate understanding of C++ and object oriented programming." <br />
+> The implementation must demonstrate understanding of C++ and object oriented programming. <br />

 I would like to stress the criteria that computer does not have to play well.
-As a consequence I have implemented a very simple computer player.
+As a consequence I have implemented a very simple computer opponent.

 #### Requirements